ITSM Wars, Episode VII: The Standard Change Awakens

-While a change management process is meant to reduce risk, there’s also a powerful subprocess mentioned in ITIL (the ITSM best practice framework formerly known as the IT Infrastructure Library) called standard change, which helps improve the efficiency of IT by allowing commonly performed changes to be implemented with a minimal amount of bureaucratic overhead.
+While a change management process is meant to reduce risk, there’s also a powerful subprocess mentioned in ITIL (the ITSM best practice framework) called standard change, which helps improve the efficiency of IT by allowing commonly performed changes to be implemented with a minimal amount of bureaucratic overhead.
 There are two criteria for a change to be considered standard.
 They are:

 - It must be a low risk to disruption of services